cap-js/docs/node.js/cds-i18n.md

 })
 ```

 Constructs a new instance which fetches i18n folders and files according to the specified options.
-For example this will create a new I18nBundle with the content read from `./_i18n/messages_*.properties` files in the current working directory:
+For example the following creates a new I18nBundle with the content read from `./_i18n/messages_*.properties` files in the current working directory:

 ```js
 const msg = cds.i18n.bundle4 ({ file:'messages', folders:['/_i18n'] })